Our structural steel company was founded way back in 1919 by Colonel John Reid …

-Not long after, Louis Bleriot the pioneering channel crossing French aviator crash landed his aeroplane in northern France.
+… A few years later, Louis Bleriot, the pioneering channel crossing French aviator, crash landed his aeroplane in northern France.

-As a temporary measure he put his aeroplane into a farmers steel cattle shed made by REIDsteel – The word “Hangar” back then was loosely interpreted as “cattle pen”.
+As a temporary measure he wheeled his damaged aeroplane into a farmers steel cattle shed made by REIDsteel – The word “Hangar” back then was loosely interpreted as “cattle pen”.

 Subsequently Louis Bleriot ordered three more “Hangars” which were built at Lamotte-Beuvon and thus started REIDsteel’s aeronautical buildings enterprise.